 Oil-Free Sunbutter Cookies

 Since sunbutter is such a flavorful ingredient, I went with spelt for the flour in these cookies.
-It has a nice nutty flavor, though you won’t really taste it over the sunbutter.
-For substitutions I would stick with a gluten-containing flour, like whole-wheat or all-purpose.
-I haven’t tried these with a gluten-free flour blend, but if you want to, I say go for it.
-After all, they’re just cookies, you guys!
+It has a nice nutty flavor, though you won't really taste it over the sunbutter.
+For substitutions try other gluten-containing flours, like white whole-wheat or all-purpose, or a 1:1 gluten-free blend.

 Why did my sunbutter cookies turn green?!?

 There's an interesting and totally harmless chemical reaction that can happen when sunflower seeds are heated and combined with baking soda and/or powder.
 It will happen once the cookies cool, and in my experience it's only the center part of the cookies that will turn green.
 So you won't see it until you take a bite or break one apart.

 The color is a fairly vibrant green, so it can be startling!
 But don't worry, it's not mold or anything to worry about.
 It's due to the naturally occurring chlorogenic acid inside sunflower seeds.
 Cool, huh?
 If you have kids, they might get a kick out of it!